LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->append(p0::string)
 .. member:: string->append(s::any)

-   This method takes a single parameter that will be converted to a string and then concatenated to the end of the string object.
+   Takes a single parameter that will be converted to a string and then concatenated to the end of the string object.
 It modifies the string object in-place, not returning any value.

 .. member:: string->appendChar(p0::integer)

-   This method takes an integer that is the Unicode integer value in base 10 of a character.
+   Takes an integer that is the Unicode integer value in base 10 of a character.
    This character is then concatenated on to the end of the string object.
 It modifies the string object in-place, not returning any value.

 .. member:: string->remove()
 .. member:: string->remove(i::integer)
 .. member:: string->remove(p0::integer, p1::integer)

-   This method takes a parameter that specifies the position of the first character to remove, defaulting to the first character.
+   Takes a parameter that specifies the position of the first character to remove, defaulting to the first character.
 A second parameter can specify the number of characters to remove and defaults to removing all the characters from the starting position.
-It modifies the string object in place, not returning any value.
+It modifies the string object in-place, not returning any value.

 .. member:: string->normalize()

-   This method transforms a string object into its normalized form.
+   Transforms a string object into its normalized form.
 It modifies the string object in-place, not returning any value.
 For more information on normalizing Unicode strings, see the `Unicode Normalization FAQ`_ and `Unicode Standard Annex #15`_.

 .. member:: string->foldCase()

-   This method converts the characters in the string object to allow for case- insensitive comparisons.
+   Converts the characters in the string object to allow for case- insensitive comparisons.
 It modifies the string object in-place, not returning any value.

 .. member:: string->trim()

-   This method removes any whitespace from the beginning and end of a string.
+   Removes any whitespace from the beginning and end of a string.
 It modifies the string object in-place, not returning any value.

 .. member:: string->reverse()

-   This method changes the string object to the value of the base string in reverse order.
+   Changes the string object to the value of the base string in reverse order.
    It modifies the string object in-place, not returning any value.

 .. member:: string->toLower(p0::integer)

-   This method takes a parameter that specifies the position of the character to modify.
+   Takes a parameter that specifies the position of the character to modify.
    That character is converted to lowercase if possible.
 It modifies the string object in-place, not returning any value.

 .. member:: string->toUpper(p0::integer)

-   This method takes a parameter that specifies the position of the character to modify.
+   Takes a parameter that specifies the position of the character to modify.
    That character is converted to uppercase if possible.
 It modifies the string object in-place, not returning any value.

 .. member:: string->toTitle(p0::integer)

-   This method takes a parameter that specifies the position of the character to modify.
+   Takes a parameter that specifies the position of the character to modify.
    That character is converted to title case if possible.
 It modifies the string object in-place, not returning any value.

 .. member:: string->lowercase()

-   This method changes every possible character in a string to lowercase.
+   Changes every possible character in a string to lowercase.
 It modifies the string object in-place, not returning any value.

 .. member:: string->uppercase()

-   This method changes every possible character in a string to uppercase.
+   Changes every possible character in a string to uppercase.
 It modifies the string object in-place, not returning any value.

 .. member:: string->titlecase()
 .. member:: string->titlecase(p0::string, p1::string)

-   This method changes every possible word in a string to title case.
+   Changes every possible word in a string to title case.
 It can optionally take a language code for the first parameter and a country code for the second to specify a locale to be used when performing this operation.
 It modifies the string object in-place, not returning any value.

 .. member:: string->padLeading(tosize::integer, with::string= ?)

-   This method takes a parameter that specifies the length of the string.
+   Takes a parameter that specifies the length of the string.
 If the base string object is smaller in size, then it changes the string by prepending a character to the start of the string until the string is the specified size.
    The character used for prepending defaults to a space, but can be set with the optional second parameter.
 It modifies the string object in-place, not returning any value.

 .. member:: string->padTrailing(tosize::integer, with::string= ?)

-   This method takes a parameter that specifies the length of the string.
+   Takes a parameter that specifies the length of the string.
 If the base string object is smaller in size, then it changes the string by appending a character to the end of the string until the string is the specified size.
    The character used for appending defaults to a space, but can be set with the optional second parameter.
 It modifies the string object in-place, not returning any value.

 .. member:: string->removeLeading(find::string)
 .. member:: string->removeLeading(find::regexp)

-   This method takes either a string or a regular expression and removes all specified matches from the beginning of the string.
+   Takes either a string or a regular expression and removes all specified matches from the beginning of the string.
 It keeps removing until the beginning of the string no longer matches the specified pattern.
-It modifies the string object in place, not returning any value.
+It modifies the string object in-place, not returning any value.

 .. member:: string->removeTrailing(find::string)

-   This method takes a string and removes all matches specified from the end of the string.
+   Takes a string and removes all matches specified from the end of the string.
    It keeps removing until the end of the string no longer matches the specified parameter.
 It modifies the string object in-place, not returning any value.

 .. member:: string->merge(where::integer, what::string, offset::integer= ?, length::integer= ?)

-   This method merges a specified string into the base string.
+   Merges a specified string into the base string.
 It requires the first parameter to specify the position in the base string for the merge to take place and a second parameter that specifies the string to merge into the base string.
 It modifies the string object in-place, not returning any value.

    Optionally, a third parameter can specify the starting position of the passed string to be used in the merge and a fourth can specify the number of